Title: A lesson on blessing/cursing - my fear, means my son cannot overcome his fear!

 It is always necessary for we as parents to change first before we can expect our children to change.
 We have learnt this on other issues through our struggles with our son in the last 6 months particularly.
 Issues of resentment in our hearts that our life was too hard, too many trials (wanting that dinner party on the battle field!) - for a period of time our son was struggling with resentments that he couldn't do what his brother could do, so was targeting his aggressive behaviour to his brother and his brother's things.
 This seemed to be overcome when we were overcoming our own resentments and trusting our lives more into God's hands - trusting that the trials were allowed for our character refinement.

 Another lesson we learnt, to our shame, was that we were sending him the message that our things were more important to us than he as a person was.
 When our son had been manifesting this aggressive behaviour and so much property was being damaged (things smashed, holes in walls etc) - obviously it makes parents angry.
 And being hit and kicked by our own son, also had made us angry.
-And our behaviour toward his was becoming a bit aggressive back at times - sometimes out of self defence, but other times out of shear frustration, and not knowing how to stop all the bad behaviour.
+And our behaviour toward him was becoming a bit aggressive back at times - sometimes out of self defence, but other times out of shear frustration, and not knowing how to stop all the bad behaviour.
 But through all of this - we realised, to our shame, that we were sending our son the message that things are more important to us than he as a person is.
 This we have had to repent of and change our behaviour.
 We have needed to reassure him and comfort him, rather than be abrupt and rough in our manner with him - for his behaviour is usually the result of something inside him that he doesn't know how to handle.
 And because his life is limited to being at home with me - I am his world.
-When I have not been kind to him, what hopelessness he must have dad to deal with.
-I pray that God will help me to make his experience in this life sweet - so that he will some rays of the light from heaven shine across his path.
+When I have not been kind to him, what hopelessness he must have had to deal with.
+I pray that God will help me to make his experience in this life sweet - so that he will have some rays of the light from heaven shine across his path.

-Oh we have so much to "Unlearn", so much to repent of, so much to "re-learn" - so much growth needed to become like Christ in our manner of dealing with our children.
+Oh we have so much to "unlearn", so much to repent of, so much to "re-learn" - so much growth needed to become like Christ in our manner of dealing with our children.
 We have so much need for complete trust in God - if I trusted my whole heart to God, I would have no cause for fear at all.
 Then my son would have greater chance of overcoming his fear.

 Praise God for this probationary time.
 Praise God that through the trials we are growing in our trust of God in every area of our lives; and we are more and more yearning for the Holy Spirit to be in our hearts to make us like Christ.